ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 ### Feature mapping

-In this example I'll map the features into all polynomial terms of $x_1$ and $x_2$ up to the fifth power.
+In this example I'll map the features into all polynomial terms of $x_1$ and $x_2$ up to the twelfth power giving a crazy amount of input features.
 Hence:

 $$
 mF(x)=\begin{bmatrix}